Even an ex-Army officer called it “foolish”: Omar on civilian vehicles' ban on NH

 Civilian traffic ban on J&K highway begins: Hundreds stranded, traders say huge loss for business

-Congress had alleged that the prohibition order is not in the interest of people, besides it will badly affect the business community both in Jammu and Kashmir regions.
+Congress had alleged that the prohibition order is not in the interest of people, besides it will badly affect the business community both in J&K regions.

 Omar Abdullah had earlier questioned the rationale behind closing the Jammu-Srinagar-Baramulla National Highway for civilian traffic on Sundays and Wednesday.